Maeckes logo

 At the same time, an enormous amount of energy is released or absorbed, which can cause matter to enter a plasma state.

-In test facilities, such as at ITER in Cadarache, this is being closely examined.
+In test facilities, such as the Joint European Torus (JET) near Oxford, this is being examined.
 The aim is to demonstrate the scientific and technical feasibility of nuclear fusion as an energy source on earth.
-A tokamak facility is being built for this purpose.
+A tokamak facility has been built for this purpose.

 History